vbouvier/ruda/README.md

 # RUDA implemented in PyTorch
 To appear at ECML-PKDD2020 https://ecmlpkdd2020.net/
+(Best (student) ML paper award)

 Based on implementation from https://github.com/thuml/CDAN